sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 Now you can try it out!
 When you complete a booking on a listing that has a helmet rental fee specified, you can see the helmet rental fee included in the price on the booking page.
 In addition, the Flex Console transaction price breakdown also shows the helmet rental fee.
-TODO UPDATE IMAGE

 ![Helmet fee in booking breakdown in Flex Console](./consoleBookingBreakdown.png)

 <extrainfo title="Add helmet rental fee to email notifications">